nennes/cv/CV.md

 `May 2016 - present`
 __[eBay](https://www.ebay.co.uk), Staff Engineer__

 Worked with Java/Kotlin in Spring(MVC | Boot)/Android, Swift in iOS and JS/TS in React/[Marko](https://markojs.com).
-Most proud about architecting the eBay [shipping web app](https://www.businessinsider.com/how-to-print-shipping-label-on-ebay) (in React) and the native shipping experience service (in Kotlin).
+Most proud about architecting the eBay [shipping web app](https://www.businessinsider.com/how-to-print-shipping-label-on-ebay) (in TS/React/Redux/Reselect) and the native shipping experience service (in Kotlin/SpringBoot).
 Created and released multiple internal tools, mentored and managed junior developers.
 Working closely with POs and designers to ensure that we build the right features the right way.

 `Apr 2017 - Dec 2018`
 __[CodeYourFuture](https://codeyourfuture.io), Mentor__